-If a landlord locks you out of your apartment or shuts off your utilities, you should immediately go to court to get what is called a temporary restraining order, or "TRO".
+If a landlord locks you out of your apartment or shuts off your utilities, you should immediately go to court to get what is called a temporary restraining order, or “TRO.”
 A TRO tells your landlord to stop doing something illegal and orders her to put you and your belongings back into your apartment and restore any utilities she may have shut off.
 A TRO is usually the quickest way to get your apartment back.
-You may also be entitled to money damages of at least three months' rent, plus any court costs and attorney's fees.5 See Chapter 14: Taking Your Landlord to Court under Breach of Quiet Enjoyment for more about lawsuits for money damages.
-See a sample TRO form at Form 15.
+You may also be entitled to money damages of at least 3 months' rent, plus any court costs and attorney's fees.6 For more about lawsuits for money damages see Chapter 13: When to Take Your Landlord to Court - Breach of Quiet Enjoyment.
+See a sample Temporary Restraining Order (Form 15).

 Call the Police and File a Criminal Complaint

-It is illegal for a landlord to retaliate against you because you have engaged in certain activities protected by the law.7 You cannot be evicted for:
+It is illegal for a landlord to retaliate against you because you have engaged in certain activities protected by the law.8 You cannot be evicted for:

-- Notifying your landlord in writing of violations of the state Sanitary Code;8
+- Notifying your landlord in writing of violations of the state Sanitary Code;9

 - Reporting your landlord to health inspectors or other officials for violations of law;